Immature ovum: Secondary oocyte

 The secondary oocyte is the cell that is formed by meiosis I in oogenesis.
 Thus, it has only one of each pair of homologous chromosomes.
 In other words, it is haploid.
 However, each chromosome still has two chromatids, making a total of 46 chromatids (1N but 2C).
 The secondary oocyte continues the second stage of meiosis (meiosis II), and the daughter cells are one ootid and one polar body.

 Secondary oocytes are the immature ovum shortly after ovulation, to fertilization, where it turns into an ootid.
 Thus, the time as a secondary oocyte is measured in days.

-The secondary oocyte is the largest cell in the body, and in humans is just visible to the naked eye.

 Ootid

 An ootid is the haploid result of ootidogenesis.
 In oogenesis, it doesn't really have any significance in itself, since it is very similar to the ovum.
 However, it fills the purpose as the female counterpart of the male spermatid in spermatogenesis.

 Each chromosome is split between the two ootids, leaving only one chromatid per chromosome.
 Thus, there are 23 chromatids in total (1N).

-In other words, the ootid is the immature ovum formed shortly after fertilization, but before complete maturation into an ovum.
-Thus, the time spent as an ootid is measured in minutes.